 Patterns matter more than any single meal.

-9. Pressuring a Baby Who Is Not Hungry
+9. Pressuring a Little One Who Is Not Hungry

 Forcing or insisting can lead to feeding aversion.
-Babies instinctively regulate intake, and pushing them when they show resistance can increase anxiety around mealtime.
+Little one's instinctively regulate intake, and pushing them when they show resistance can increase anxiety around mealtime.

 Gentle encouragement works far better than pressure: